dishantj4/Bowling/README.md

 ````
 -Calculate score of one frame, when both rolls miss to knock down any pin
 -Calculate score of one frame, when few pins are knocked down in both rolls
+-Calculate frame score when All pins are knocked down in one frame and some pins are knocked next roll(Spare)

 ````